Home

 Whole grain foods include whole wheat bread, brown rice, and other unrefined grains.
 Whole grains are considerably more nutritious than refined grains.

 White flour, used for most bread and other wheat-based products, is what is left after "whole wheat" is refined.
-Refining removes most vitamins and minerals and all the fiber.
+It has nearly empty calories!
 (When white flour is "enriched," a few select synthetic vitamins are added back.)
-White flour has nearly empty calories and is essentially unhealthy.

 White rice is refined brown rice that has lost vitamins, minerals, and fiber.